Canadian Housing Market Report

 Ontario

-GTA home sales are down 6.0% year-over-year with 4,975 transactions in August 2024.
-The GTA's SNLR was 39.7%, in buyer’s market territory, compared to the province’s 45%, which still signifies a balanced market.
-There were 58,635 active listings in Ontario’s housing market, the highest for the month of August in over five years.
+GTA home sales are up 39% year-over-year, with 5,875 transactions in November 2024.
+The GTA's SNLR was 51%, in balanced market territory, lower compared to the province’s 55%, which is also a balanced market.

 Ontario Market Condition